 While the Spine & Orthopedic Center offers a long list of rehabilitation and pain alleviation methods for knee and joint pain, the best place to start is buying a pair of well-cushioned shoes.
-We know that cushioning may not normally be on your list of things to consider when you’re out shoe shopping, but your joints will thank you in the long run.
+We know that cushioning may not be on your list of things to consider when you’re out shoe shopping, but your joints will thank you in the long run.

 Here are some more “footwear factors” to consider when shopping for shoes to alleviate knee and joint pain:

 - Do Some “Sole” Searching – A thin, flat sole does not provide the proper amount of support for your feet if you suffer from pain.
-Also, firm midsoles tend to significantly reduce the amount overpronation, which is a type of gait in people with low arches.
+Also, firm midsoles tend to significantly reduce the amount of overpronation, which is a type of gait in people with low arches.

 - Pump the Brakes on those Pumps – At times, high heels are just right for the occasion, but if possible, try and reduce the amount of time spent wearing them.
 Pumps and other high-heeled dress shoes add a considerable amount of pressure on the knees.
 That pressure continues to build as time goes on and may cause further damage down the road.